 Tgax Editor: Make the changes as shown below in red color [#47]

 The DCF and the hybrid coordination function are defined so they may operate within the same BSS.
-The HCF access methods (controlled and contention based) operate sequentially.
-Sequential operation allows the polled and contention based access methods to alternate, within intervals as short as the time to transmit a frame exchange sequence, under rules defined in 10.24 (HCF).
+Another access scheme, trigger based uplink access (TUA) may also operate within the same BSS.
+All access methods (controlled, contention and trigger based) operate sequentially.
+Sequential operation allows the polled, contention and trigger based access methods to alternate, within intervals as short as the time to transmit a frame exchange sequence, under rules defined in 10.24 (HCF) and 26.5.2 (UL MU Operation).

 CS mechanism